oracle/opengrok/Debugging.md

 The active breakpoints are marked by a little tickmark.

+In order to descend into source code not present in the `opengrok-web` module, it is necessary to tell IDEA where the sources live, otherwise it will show decompiled source (click on the top bar displayed when going through decompiled sources).

 #### Supply debug options to Tomcat directly

 Alternatively, to debug the web application the most generic way would be to add debug parameters to the application server.
 However, I could not get the following to work: